Caterham F1: 2013 season

 On 23 November 2012, it was announced that Marussia driver Charles Pic signed a multi-year contract with the team and his teammate was rookie Giedo van der Garde.
 On 1 March 2013, the team announced that Alexander Rossi and Ma Qinghua would be its reserve drivers for the 2013 season.

 On 17 April 2013, it was confirmed that the team had re-signed Heikki Kovalainen as a reserve driver (formal technical development role) in order to test their upgrades.
 Ma Qinghua consequently lost his reserve driver seat.
-At the 2013 Belgian Grand Prix, Giedo van der Garde achieved Caterham's best ever qualifying position with 14th place.
-Despite having a faster car than rivals Marussia, Caterham finished behind them on the Constructors' Championship finishing 11th.
+At the 2013 Belgian Grand Prix, Giedo van der Garde achieved Caterham's best-ever qualifying position with 14th place.
+Despite having a faster car than rivals Marussia, Caterham finished behind them in the Constructors' Championship, in 11th place.

 2014 season

 On 21 January 2014, it was announced that the team would have a brand new driver line-up with Marcus Ericsson and Kamui Kobayashi taking the seats.
 Team owner Fernandes warned team members that he would quit if results did not improve in the 2014 season.
 After the 2014 Monaco Grand Prix, Caterham became the record holders for the most race starts without scoring a single point, after fellow rivals Marussia scored their first points finish since entering the sport in 2010, courtesy of the 9th-place finish from Jules Bianchi.